spylik/pplc-shell/README.md

 Goals
 ---
-pplc-shell is very simple script without optimizations for performance and beautiful code.
-General goal - quick and simple implementation of the test task. pplc-shell cat log file for every search pattern.
+pplc-shell is very simple script. pplc-shell cat log file for every search pattern.

 How to run
 ---